thor-harsh/Project-Haddop-43/README.md

 Train machine learning algorithms on a laptop and use the same code to scale to fault-tolerant clusters of thousands of machines.<br></br>

-**What is Natural Language Processing**?<br></br>
+**What is (NLP)Natural Language Processing**?<br></br>
-Natural language processing is an interdisciplinary subfield of computer science and linguistics.
+NLP or Natural language processing is an interdisciplinary subfield of computer science and linguistics.
 It is primarily concerned with giving computers the ability to support and manipulate human language.<br></br>

 NLP combines computational linguistics—rule-based modeling of human language—with statistical, machine learning, and deep learning models.
 Together, these technologies enable computers to process human language in the form of text or voice data and to ‘understand’ its full meaning, complete with the speaker or writer’s intent and sentiment.<br></br>